 - Parenting styles

-This specialized Advanced Nanny training program is 100% online with on-demand faculty-taught classes.
+This specialized Advanced Nanny and Sitter training program is 100% online with 24/7 on-demand access to faculty-taught classes.
 Focused on supporting multiple children academically and developmentally while the family members are at their place of employment, the Advanced Childcare program requires 30 hours which includes 10 hours of Advanced classes, 10 hours of Intermediate classes and 10 hours of Basic classes.
+Need a payment plan?

 CC 101: Understanding Children